tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 the server might have multiple inconsistent configurations so that the client reached a node with configuration A in the first connection and a node with configuration B in the second.
-Note that this guidance does not apply the server does not supply a "retry_config", thus disabling ECH, as the client reconnecting in this case will not elicit another "retry_config"; clients SHOULD follow the guidance in the previous paragraph.
+Note that this guidance does not apply to the cases in the previous paragraph where the server has securely disabled ECH.

 If a client does not retry, it MUST report an error to the calling application.